muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

 exercises you have gained some insights into how we approach problem solving and the considerations that goes into evaluating a potential solution:

-- What are the relevant service limits and how do they affect the scalability requirements of the application?
+- **What are the relevant service limits and how do they affect the scalability** **requirements of the application?**
-- What are the performance characteristics of the services in question and do they match up with the application’s needs?
+- **What are the performance characteristics of the services in question and do** **they match up with the application’s needs?**
-- How are the services charged?
-Project the cost of the application by thinking through how the application would need to use these AWS services and applying the services’ billing model to that usage pattern.
+- **How are the services charged?
+Project the cost of the application by thinking** **through how the application would need to use these AWS services and applying** **the services’ billing model to that usage pattern.**

 ## Parallel Computing

-- MapReduce can work really well with a serverless approach.
+- **MapReduce** can work really well with a serverless approach.
 Lambda invites you to think about parallelization from the start so take advantage of that.
-- You can solve a lot of problems in Lambda and process vast amounts of data by splitting it up into smaller chunks and parallelizing the operations.
+- **You can solve a lot of problems in Lambda and process vast amounts of data by** **splitting it up into smaller chunks and parallelizing the operations**.
-- Step Functions is an excellent service for defining workflows.
+- **Step Functions** is an excellent service for defining workflows.
 It allows you to fan-out and fan-in operations.
-- EFS for Lambda is an endless local disk—it grows as much as you need.
+- **Elastic File System (EFS)** for Lambda is an endless local disk—it grows as much as you need.
 You can run applications with EFS and Lambda that you couldn’t have run before.
-Having said that, S3 is still likely to be cheaper so make sure to do your calculations and analysis before choosing EFS.
+Having said that, **S3 is still likely to be cheaper so make sure to do your** **calculations and analysis before choosing EFS.**
 - You can solve problems in different ways: You don’t have to use Step Functions because you can use SNS (although Step Functions adds an additional level of robustness and visibility).
 You don’t need to use EFS because you can use S3.